-stormwater flows from both the Rocklin Crossings and the Rocklin 60 projects.
+a Mitigated project flows assumes construction of a minimum of a 4.8-acre-foot detention basin that would be designed to accommodate stormwater flows from both the Rocklin Crossings and the Rocklin 60 projects.

 The preliminary drainage report indicates that the detention volume required to attenuate a 500-year storm event with the combined projects is approximately 4.8 acre-feet.
-All stormwater flows from both the proposed project and the approved Rocklin Crossings project would be captured within the project's drainage systems and would be filtered through oil/water separators and/or other equally effective control systems prior to being directed to the detention basin.
-The detention basic would be sized to reduce 2-year through 500-year post-project peak flows to pre-project levels.
-An outlet structure from the detention basin would consist of a single 30-inch diameter "weephole" that would limit the volume of water that could regularly flow from the detention basin.
+All stormwater flows from both the proposed project's commercial development and the proposed residential development within the Rocklin 60 project would be routed to the detention basin, which would be sized to reduce 2-year through 500-year post-project peak flows to pre-project levels.
+An outlet structure from the detention basin would consist of a single 30-inch diameter "weep-hole" that would limit the volume of water that could regularly flow from the detention basin.
 This weep-hole would be located at the lowest point of the detention basin (approximately 308 feet above mean sea level) and would ensure that the detention basin completely drains after storm events.
 In addition, the detention basin would include a 48-inch riser that would control releases from the detention basin during larger storm events.
 The elevation of the riser would be 315.5 feet above mean sea level.
 Therefore, once water levels in the detention basin rise approximately 7.5 feet, stormwater would flow through both the weep-hole and the riser.
 The total stormwater flows would be controlled by the combined size of these two outlets.